semanticarts/gist/docs/ChangeAndReleaseManagement.md

 -----

 - Releases occur monthly, approximately on the last working day of the month, unless it is determined during a review meeting that there are not a significant number of substantive changes to warrant a release.

+## Tools required to build a release

+1. You must have `java` installed for the serializer to work.
+See JRE Installation instructions [here](https://jdk.java.net/).
+1. You must also install the [ontology toolkit](https://github.com/semanticarts/ontology-toolkit), which also requires [Python](https://www.python.org/downloads/) 3.6 or greater.

+## Creating a release build

+1. To generate a folder suitable for ZIP-ing up and releasing Gist, checkout the `develop` branch, and run

+    `onto_tool bundle -v version <release-version> bundle.yaml`

+   where `<release-version>` is a [semantic version](https://semver.org/), e.g. `9.2.0`.
+It will serialize the OWL, and create a ZIP-able folder containing everything needed for a web download.
+The folder will have a name like `gist<release-version>_webDownload`.
+You can override this by adding `-v output <path-to-output-folder>` to the command.

+1. ZIP up the resulting folder so it can be attached as a build artifact.
+1. Create a pull request from `develop` to `master` for the release version, assign one of maintainers ([Boris](https://github.com/sa-bpelakh), [Mark](https://github.com/marksem) or [Rebecca](https://github.com/rjyounes)).
+1. Once the PR is merged, create a new release on the `master` branch using [GitHub](https://github.com/semanticarts/gist/releases/new).
+The release tag should be `v<release-version>`, and the release title should be `<release-version> - <Month> <YYYY>`.
+A link to the release notes should be included in the release description.
+1. Attach the build ZIP to the release as a binary artifact.